 The answer to this question, for your convenience, has been divided into three parts.
 So, whenever you buy Stainless Steel cookware or start using an already purchased set, make sure to take into account these three parts in a regular regime to get the most out of it.

 - Always use cleaned cookware, do not reuse already used cookware (without cleaning) for another recipe.
 (You may be annoyed to read this then that on the Earth do this but some high-end clumsy heads still do).

 - It is a good practice to preheat the cookware before setting the ingredients and beginning with the process.
 The ideal timing involves 2 to 3 mins, just.

 - Take a tablespoon of oil (vegetable oil is preferred) to fill up or nourish the minute spaces on the surface.
 Don’t overdo it, be careful.

-- While preheating, you can also test it if it’s yet done or not by adding a droplet of water on it.
+- While preheating, you can also test if it’s yet done or not by adding a droplet of water to it.
 If the drop runs over it compact, the signal is green.
-However, if drop absorbs within the surface, wait because the signal is yellow.
+However, if a drop absorbs within the surface, wait because the signal is yellow.

 - During cooking, keep on stirring.
 It’s better not to leave the recipe on its own because an on and off stirring can prevent the ingredients from sticking to the surface.